KenKundert/avendesora/doc/advanced.rst

 Confirming Identity of a Partner
 --------------------------------

-The identity command allows you to generate a response to any challenge.
+The :ref:`identity command <identity command>` allows you to generate a response to any challenge.
 The response identifies you to a remote partner with whom you have shared an account.

 If you run the command with no arguments, it prints the list of valid names.
 If you run it with no challenge, one is created for you